statisticsnorway/ssb-component-library/src/components/CheckboxGroup/README.md

 CheckboxGroup
 ========

-> A wrapper for multiple radio buttons
+> A wrapper for multiple checkbox buttons

 ### Usage